flux-framework/flux-sched/README.md

 make install
 ```

-To exercise functioning flux-sched modules in a Flux instance, follow
-these steps.

 ##### Flux Instance

+The examples below walk through exercising functioning flux-sched modules (i.e.,
+`qmanager` and `resource`) in a Flux instance.
+The following examples assume
-The following example assumes that flux-core and flux-sched were both installed
+that flux-core and flux-sched were both installed into
-into `${FLUX_CORE_PREFIX}`.
-For greater insight into what is happening, add the
+`${FLUX_CORE_PREFIX}`.
+For greater insight into what is happening, add the -v
--v flag to each flux command below.
+flag to each flux command below.

 Create a comms session comprised of 3 brokers:
 ```